 Before he went on stage, I was invited to the “dressing” room to meet him.
 He reached out his hands to me as I entered the room, and I felt as though I was meeting a kindred spirit.
 He held my hands the entire time we spoke.
 I shared with him about some struggles I had finding work in hospice because of our last name, the challenges my mother faced in her dying process, and the absolute respect I had for him and his work.

-During our meeting, Uncle Jack told me to: Take over where I left off
+During our meeting, Uncle Jack told me to: Take over where I left off.

 That is exactly what I am striving to do by educating people about death, dying and grief.